mihir-r-kondapalli/NFL-App/README.md

 3. Train AI agents to develop NFL game strategies.
 4. Offer a fun and educational football game environment for testing strategies.

-Acknowledgments
+## 5. Acknowledgments
-NFL play-by-play data provided by nflfastR
+NFL play-by-play data provided by nflfastR \
-Neural agent inspired by actor-critic RL methods
-EP simulation structure inspired by recursive dynamic programming search trees.
 Built by @mihir-r-kondapalli